Quantifying Label-Induced Bias in Large Language Model Self- and Cross-Evaluations: Conclusion

-Future research should expand beyond three models to assess whether these label effects generalize across a broader set of LLMs, investigate the origins of asymmetric label bias, and explore mitigation strategies such as evaluator fine-tuning or bias-aware scoring adjustments.
-By addressing these vulnerabilities, the LLM community can move toward more reliable, fair, and transparent evaluation standards.
+Future research should expand this investigation beyond three models to assess whether label effects generalize across a broader set of LLMs and diverse task domains.
+Investigating the origins of asymmetric label bias whether rooted in training data, alignment procedures, or implicit associations remains essential.
+Additionally, exploring mitigation strategies such as evaluator fine-tuning, bias-aware scoring adjustments, or adversarial label manipulation could enhance evaluation robustness.
+By addressing these vulnerabilities, the LLM community can advance toward more reliable, fair, and transparent evaluation standards that prioritize content quality over model reputation.